ahsang2/hand-controlled-maze/README.md

 <p> I created a maze game which supports random maze generation for any sized board.
 The graph algorithms used were a variation of BFS and a randomized version of Kruskal's algorithm using a disjoint sets data structure written from scratch.</p>

-<p> Currently, I am researching ways to improve the hand tracking conrtols of the game by doing research on optimal strategies for real-time object tracking.</p>
+<p> Currently, I am researching ways to improve the hand tracking conrtols of the game by exploring the best strategies for real-time object tracking.</p>

 <h2>How to setup for the game</h2>